 Test phase in collaboration with prescribing healthcare professionals.

-First start-up specialized in AI to collaborate with Bordeaux University Teaching Hospital.
+First start-up specialized in AI in collaboration with University Hospital Bordeaux.

-Large-scale Synapse testing with a group of health insurance companies on tens of thousands of patients.
+Large-scale Synapse experiment conducted with a group of cooperatives on tens of thousands of patients.

 Some great successes to come:

 Start of clinical study within geriatric medicine services in University Hospital Bordeaux.